Admissions FAQ

 My GPA is not on a 4-point scale.
 How should I enter my GPA on the application?

 If your GPA is not based on a 4.0 scale (common for students that attended non-U.S. schools), do not calculate or convert your GPA or input WES evaluations.
 Instead, enter your cumulative GPA, as it appears on your transcript and without conversion, in the “Other Scale GPA” section.
-You should leave the other GPA fields blank or enter “0.00.”
+You should leave the other GPA fields blank.

 Application Preparation